-The Manaslu Base Camp Trek is a top journey to the foothills of Mount Manaslu, the eighth-highest peak in the world at 8,163 meters.
+The Manaslu Base Camp Trek is a top journey to the foothills of Mount Manaslu.
+The eighth-highest peak in the world at 8,163 meters.
 This is also one of those ideal treks offering the best balance of adventure and wilderness along with cultural input; hence, this is one of the most fantastic alternatives to other well-known Everest and Annapurna treks.

 Actually diversified by its wildlife, affluent forests, and dramatic landscapes, the itinerary goes through Manaslu Conservation Area.
 Traditional villages of Tibetan-influenced people showcase their lifestyle, customs, and hospitality, packed in this circuit.
 Stunning Himalayan peak vistas also await trekkers around every bend: Manaslu, Himalchuli, Ngadi Chuli, and Ganesh Himal.